 Stephen Lazarus brings to Cardus a love for people, public policy and research.
-He manages Cardus' multiple research initiatives and coordinates the Faith Alliance Network as part of Faith in Canada 150.
-Stephen is a public policy researcher and media professional with expertise in social policy, Christian political thought, and religious freedom advocacy.
-Prior to joining the Cardus team in 2016, Stephen was based at the CBC in Toronto, as a television producer, writer, and researcher for CONTEXT with Lorna Dueck, an independent faith and current affairs program that airs nationally on Global TV and in the US.
+He is the program director for the new Next Gen initiative.
+He is a public policy researcher with expertise in social policy, Christian political thought, and religious freedom advocacy.
+Prior to joining the Cardus team in 2016, Stephen was based at the CBC in Toronto, as a television producer, writer, and researcher for CONTEXT with Lorna Dueck.
 He has also served as a consultant and researcher for the Henri Nouwen Society.

-Before immigrating to Canada from the United States, Stephen served for ten years as a policy analyst in Washington, D.C. at the Center for Public Justice.
+Before immigrating to Canada from the United States, Stephen served for ten years as a public policy researcher and program director in Washington, D.C. at the Center for Public Justice.
 With Cardus Senior Fellow Dr. Stanley Carlson-Thies, he helped found the Coalition to Preserve Religious Freedom on Capitol Hill.
 He consulted with state and federal government agencies to implement policies to improve government partnerships with faith-based social service organizations.
 Stephen also taught religion and politics at Iowa Wesleyan University, but his real brush with fame was once being interviewed by Stephen Colbert for the Daily Show.